 In June 2016, the FASB issued Accounting Standards Update (ASU) 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which creates a new credit impairment standard for financial assets measured at amortized cost and available-for-sale debt securities.
-The ASU requires financial assets measured at amortized cost (including loans, trade receivables and held-to-maturity debt securities) to be presented at the net amount expected to be collected, through an allowance for credit losses that are expected to occur over the remaining life of the asset, rather than incurred losses.
+The ASU requires financial assets measured at amortized cost (including loans, other receivables and held-to-maturity debt securities) to be presented at the net amount expected to be collected, through an allowance for credit losses that are expected to occur over the remaining life of the asset, rather than incurred losses.
 The ASU requires that credit losses on available-for-sale debt securities be presented as an allowance rather than as a direct write-down.
 The measurement of credit losses for newly recognized financial assets (other than certain purchased assets) and subsequent changes in the allowance for credit losses are recorded in the statement of activities as the amounts expected to be collected change.
-This change in disclosure will be effective for CRS's fiscal year ending September 30, 2024.
-CRS is in the process of evaluating the impact of this new guidance.
+The adoption of this standard did not have a material impact on CRS's consolidated financial statements.